-Chances are that you’ve heard of “responsive website design” before, or maybe it was the phrase “mobile-ready” or “mobile-friendly” and you nodded along in agreement while wondering what the heck everyone was talking about.
+Chances are you’ve heard of “responsive website design” before, or maybe it was the phrase “mobile-friendly.”
+You may have even nodded along in agreement while wondering what the heck everyone was talking about.
 What are responsive websites and why are businesses and users alike demanding them?
 Are there enough benefits of responsive design to justify making the switch?

 Why does responsive design matter?
-In the US, smartphones and tablets make up 57% of online traffic and mobile phones are becoming the go-to device to access the internet, it is important that your website is able to be viewed properly and accessed without errors or frustration.
-Seventy percent of internet users access websites via their mobile device.
-As designers, we need to re-think our web development building strategy in order to build an efficient experience for users regardless of their device.
+In the US, smartphones and tablets make up 57% of online traffic and mobile phones are quickly becoming many searchers’ preferred device.
+It is important that your website can be viewed properly and accessed by all users without errors or frustration.
+As designers, we need to re-think our development strategy in order to build an efficient experience for users regardless of their device.

 Next time you access a website from your mobile device, take a minute to critique its usability.
-Was it easy to use or did you have to search multiple pages to find what you were looking for?
-In a short period of time, you will begin to notice how fluid and enjoyable a web experience can truly be!
+Was it easy to use or did you have to visit multiple pages to find what you were looking for?